solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 It is recommended that each of the above scenarios are executed in the order shown so that a full picture of the steps involved in the development evolution are understood.
-This will also ensure that the necessary pre-requisite items are avilable to move on to the more complex deployments.
+This will also ensure that the necessary pre-requisite items are available to move on to the more complex deployments.

 ## Classic deployment